Frank López (footballer, born 1995)

-Frank Manuel López García (born 25 February 1995) is a Cuban professional footballer who plays for Miami FC in the USL Championship.
+Frank Manuel López García (born 25 February 1995) is a Cuban professional footballer.

 Club career

 López played with the academy side of hometown team Cienfuegos, before moving to Florida and playing with the Miami Soccer Academy of the United Premier Soccer League.
 He had defected to the United States in October 2015 during the 2015 CONCACAF Men's Olympic Qualifying Championship, alongside teammates Emmanuel Labrada, Dairon Pérez and Yendry Torres.

 On 15 March 2018, López signed with United Soccer League side LA Galaxy II.

 On 15 July 2019, López joined USL side San Antonio FC on loan for the remainder of the season.

 Following a loan spell from OKC Energy FC, López signed a permanent contract with Rio Grande Valley FC on February 8, 2022.

 López signed with Miami FC in December 2023.